Errore: Javascript è disabilitato.

 The courtyard is the heart of the school, both physically and functionally, around which revolves the scholastic organism with three new volumes overlooking the courtyard space.

-The two elements, car park and sports complex, are structurally independent for security purposes; the reduced availability of space and compliance with the neighboring lots were the reasons behind this choice.
+The two elements, car park and sports complex, are structurally independent for security purposes; the reduced availability of space and compliance with the neighbouring lots were the reasons behind this choice.
 The glass façade is structural; the thick vertical partition is, in fact, a supporting system for the distribution volume floor slabs.
 The Vierendel beams host locker rooms below and the metal structure covering the car park ramp is self-supporting.